-Tenerife is one of the world's best road cycling destinations.
-It's the largest of the Canary islands and, just off the African coast, offers a reliably warm climate year-around and fantastic climbing on smooth roads.
+Tenerife is one of the world’s best road cycling destinations.
+It’s the largest of the Canary islands and, just off the African coast, offers a reliably warm climate year-around with fantastic climbing on smooth roads.

 One of our favourite things about cycling in Tenerife is the dramatic scenery: from the lost world of Masca to vertical sea cliffs and the spectacular Mount Teide, Spain's highest mountain.
 You can see Teide from all over the island, looming upwards; it's one of the main attractions for the pro cycling teams that descend on the island during training camp season.